 - Forget entertainment and/or work for the flight

-One major plus of a 21-hour flight is the amount of airline miles accumulated.
-These long trips also go a long way towards gaining status on your airline of choice, making upgrades and ensuring that other bonuses are far more likely.
+One major plus of a 21-hour flight is the number of airline miles accumulated.
+These long trips also go a long way towards gaining status on your airline of choice, making upgrades, and ensuring that other bonuses are far more likely.
 If you aren't part of a rewards program, sign up when you book your flight.

 - Antibiotics - Ask your GP to prescribe a generic infection-fighting drug (just in case).

 - Immodium - Your stomach may not enjoy your culinary adventures as much as you do.